 Since then, music on the Wall has been subject to the vicissitudes of government attitudes towards the influx of Western culture, and the less-than-respectful behavior that can sometimes accompany it.
 In 2002, the “first wave” of Great Wall festivals came to an end after photos of foreigners urinating off the side of the monument circulated online, according to Miao Wong, a central figure of the Beijing dance music scene.

-The festivals were banned for a few years, but have come back in different forms and with different organizers since 2011, when Fatboy Slim headlined a festival at Badaling, one of the Wall’s most touristic spots.
+The festivals were banned for a few years, but have come back in different forms and with different organizers since 2011, when Fatboy Slim headlined a festival at (but not on) Badaling, one of the Wall’s most touristic spots.

 In a way, the history of festivals on the Great Wall reflects larger patterns in shifting attitudes toward Western music and culture on the part of China’s ruling class.
 The last several years have seen an ideological clampdown on after-hours revelry, with multiple incidents of popular clubs in Beijing being raided by police administering random drug tests on partygoers.